HRM-032: Disruption of Normal University Operations Resulting from Weather or Emergency Events

 Decision to Authorize a Modified Schedule:

 The University President (or designee) has the sole authority to make decisions regarding changes to the normal operating schedule of the University.
-Disruption of operations may be for a partial shift, such as in the case of delayed openings and early closings (partial shift modification) or a full shift.
+Disruption of operations may be for a partial shift, such as in the case of delayed openings and early closings, or a full shift.

-This authority is delegated to the Executive Vice President and Chief Operating Officer who makes all such decisions in consultation with the Executive Vice President and Provost and the University’s Critical Incident Management Team.
-Schools and units are expected to abide by any decision made regarding operating status.
+This authority is delegated to the Executive Vice President and Chief Operating Officer who makes all such decisions in consultation with the Executive Vice President and Provost and the University’s Critical Incident Management Team (CIMT) or Severe Weather Assessment Team.
+Schools/departments/units are expected to abide by any decision made regarding operating status.

 Satellite Office Closings:

-Satellite offices, including the University’s College at Wise, remote centers of the School of Continuing and Professional Studies, research stations, and other sites may operate on a full or partial shift modification schedule.
-The Chancellor and directors of these facilities are to consult with the Executive Vice President and Chief Operating Officer (or designee) prior to making and announcing any changes to operating schedules.
+Satellite offices and separate campuses, including the University’s College at Wise, remote locations of the School of Continuing and Professional Studies, research stations, and other sites may operate on a modified schedule.
+The Chancellor and directors of these facilities are to consult with the Executive Vice President and Chief Operating Officer (or designee) prior to making and announcing any changes to their operating schedules.

 Supervisors should be flexible in granting appropriate leave and give consideration to those employees who feel that it is not safe to travel in bad weather when the University is open.
 Employees come from a wide geographic area; conditions can vary substantially over the region.
 Supervisors should be especially sensitive to the childcare and family problems that result from school closings, weather, or emergency events.